trike33/PEN-300-Code-Snippets/Windows Lateral Movement/Techinques.md

 (note that using metasploit modules will likely trigger any AV/EDR/firewall)

 ```
 windows/smb/psexec   -> The exploit/windows/smb/psexec module is an exploit module.
 Exploit modules allow the operator to set a payload.
-Payloads such as windows/exec support specifying arbitrary commands to be executed as a payload.(net user ankylo Ankylo33_ /add /y, for example)
+Payloads such as windows/exec support specifying arbitrary commands to be executed as a payload.(net user trike Trike33_ /add /y, for example)

 auxiliary/scanner/smb/psexec_loggedin_users -> lists all logged on users by querying the registry hives
 ```